robb-romans/docs-repo-template/api-guide-template/general-api-info/limits.rst

 .. _Repose service: http://www.openrepose.org

-.. _clb-dg-api-info-limits-ratelimits:
+.. _api-info-limits-ratelimits:

 Rate limits
 ~~~~~~~~~~~

 Rate limits are specified in terms of both a human-readable wildcard URI and a
 machine-processable regular expression.
-The regular expression boundary matcher
+The regular expression boundary
-``^`` takes effect after the root URI path.
-For example, the regular expression
+matcher ``^`` takes effect after the root URI path.
+For example, the regular
-``^/v1.0/1234/loadbalancers`` would match the ``/v1.0/1234/loadbalancers``
+expression ``^/v1.0/1234/loadbalancers`` would match the
-portion  of the following URI:
+``/v1.0/1234/loadbalancers`` portion  of the following URI:

 ``https://ord.loadbalancers.api.rackspacecloud.com/v1.0/1234/loadbalancers``

-.. _clb-dg-api-info-limits-ratelimits-default:
+.. _api-info-limits-ratelimits-default:

 .. list-table:: **Default rate limits**
    :widths: 20 40 10 20